onzfonz/comp227/src/content/0/en/part0c.md

 ![Detailed view of the second event](../../images/0/6e.png)

 The request was made to the address <https://227demo.djosv.com/travel.jpg> and its type is *HTTP GET*.
-The response headers tell us that the response size is 1396589 bytes (fairly large!), and its [Content-type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) is *image/jpeg*, so it is a png image.
+The response headers tell us that the response size is *`1396589`* bytes (fairly large!), and its `content-type` is *image/jpeg*, so it is a *jpeg* image.
 The browser uses this information to render the image correctly to the screen.

-The chain of events caused by opening the page <https://227demo.djosv.com>
+The chain of events caused by the browser opening the page <https://227demo.djosv.com>
-on a browser from the following [sequence diagram](https://www.geeksforgeeks.org/unified-modeling-language-uml-sequence-diagrams/):
+has been detailed in the following [sequence diagram](https://www.geeksforgeeks.org/unified-modeling-language-uml-sequence-diagrams/):

 ![Sequence diagram of the flow covered above](../../images/0/7e.png)

-First, the browser sends an HTTP GET request to the server to fetch the HTML code of the page.
+First, the diagram illustrates that the browser sends an *`HTTP GET`* request to the server to fetch the HTML code of the page.
-The ***img*** tag in the HTML prompts the browser to fetch the image *travel.jpg*.
+The ***img*** tag in that fetched HTML prompts the browser to send a new GET request for the image *travel.jpg*, which the server sends back.
-The browser renders the HTML page and the image to the screen.
+The browser then renders the HTML and image it received to the screen.

-Even though it is difficult to notice, the HTML page begins to render before the image has been fetched from the server.
+> Even though it is difficult to notice, the HTML page begins to render before the image has been fetched from the server.

 ### Traditional web applications